JasselD/JasselNotes/COMP607/RAID.md

 	- RAID 0 (Striping)
 		- Data is split evenly across two or more disks to improve performance
 		- Pros: Increased read/write speeds
 		- Cons: No redundancy.
-If one disk fails, all data is lost
+If one disk fails, all data is lost.
+No fault tolerance
 	- RAID 1 (Mirroring)
 		- Data is duplicated on two or more disks, so each disk holds the same data
 		- Pros: Redundancy; if one disk fails, the other still has the data